-- Before frying the Lahori Chargha, prepare the platter with fried or baked potatoes, fresh veggies and green chutney, and garlic dip Then place the crispy fried chicken on the platter and serve with naan or bread.
+- Before frying the Lahori Chargha, prepare the platter with fried or baked potatoes, fresh veggies, and green chutney, and garlic dip Then places the crispy fried chicken on the platter and serve with naan or bread.

 - Marinate well: Marinating is key to a tasty succulent chargha.
-Placing proper cut and at least 4 hours marination at room temperature is necessary.
+Placing proper cuts and at least 4 hours of marination at room temperature is necessary.
 Overnight marination in the fridge works best.